Acting: improvers scene work

 You may or may not be asked to participate in rigorous activity from time to time.
 Please consider whether you could do this, if you are in any doubt consult a medical practitioner.

 As part of the course content, your tutor may record your image for initial and ongoing assessment purposes.
 You are entitled to decline to participate in the recording of your image.

 Are there any other costs?
 Is there anything I need to bring?

 Comfortable clothing should be worn.
-You will need a notebook and pen in these sessions.
+Bring a pencil and a rubber with you for annotating scripts.
+You may need a notebook and pen in these sessions.